AbubakarWebDev/nextjs-watermelondb-indexeddb-typescript/README.md

 #### b.
 Data Type Restrictions

-- Primarily supports string-based serialization.
+- Primarily supports string number and boolean datatypes only even though indexed db supports any datatype.
 - Limited diversity in efficiently storable data types.
+- Watermelon DB stores all your data as a single serialized string.

 #### c.
 Indexing Underutilization